Art Therapy to Help People Heal

 How Does Art Therapy Work?

 Art therapy takes on numerous techniques, including, but not limited to, painting, drawing, colouring, sculpturing, music, dance, and more.
 By letting you explore your knack for art, the treatment aims for you to gain some personal insight along the way and discover more about yourself.

 It enables you to express yourself and how you feel without limiting to words or sentences.
 In short, through exploring creativity you uncover themes, patterns, issues, and insights that were previously not there.

 The best part about modern art therapy is that it does not limit expression to having a professional artistic ability.
 Anyone willing to dig deeper into themselves can take on artistic activities with the help of a professional.
 Your kinesthetics, perceptual, symbolic, and spiritual self comes into play by focusing on integrative methods.

 Art therapy lets you communicate in a very unconventional way that doesn’t solely rely on verbal affirmation alone.
 The entire experience is often seen as liberating and exceptional as it is no longer limited to the bounds of language.

-Art is An Expression of Self
+Creativity is An Expression of Self

 The primary theory behind art therapy is letting people express themselves and uncover wellbeing through art.
-In 2017, a study showcased how art contributes to creating a warm atmosphere and environment that made people feel safe, secure, and connected inside a hospital setting.
+In 2017, a study showcased how creativity contributes to creating a warm atmosphere and environment that made people feel safe, secure, and connected inside a hospital setting.
 It explored the presence of visual arts and how greatly it contributed to everyone’s well-being and offered obvious therapeutic benefits of art.